taliyahwebb/curses/README.md

 **Every service has its pros and cons.
 I'd advice to read about them all before making your choice.**

 ### Web Speech API (STT)
 Web Speech API is a general specification for web browsers to support both speech synthesis and recognition.
-Its implementation and voices available change depending on your operating system.
+It's implementation and voices available change depending on your operating system.

 <details>
 <summary>Windows</summary>
 We get the Web Speech API through Edge WebView2.

 Edge WebView2 (probably) uses cloud services to provide Speech-To-Text to the Web Speech API (can't be sure because it's closed-source).

-> [!NOTE]
-> It should not incorporate a profanity filter, but if it does we can't do anything about it, so check if your installation is up to date and report it to [Edge WebView2](https://github.com/MicrosoftEdge/WebView2Feedback?tab=readme-ov-file#-how-to-report-a-bug).
 </details>

 <details>
 <summary>Linux</summary>
 We get the Web Speech API through WebKitGTK.

-**WebKitGTK does not support the speech recognition of Web Speech API yet**, but everything should work as soon as the feature gets released.
+> **WebKitGTK does not support the speech recognition of Web Speech API yet**, but everything should work as soon as the feature gets released.

 There have been experimentations by the WebKitGTK team to use Whisper.cpp, but ["that is much farther down the roadmap"](https://matrix.to/#/#webkitgtk:matrix.org/$PQpUpl13RWnMzowuj9Ylk_zJ_0-5uajLDa20n0vCs1o) (2025/03/08).
 </details>